luszczewskakasia1/compute-benchmarks/README.md

 make memory_benchmark_ocl -j`nproc`
 ```

-### Single API binaires
+### Binary types
 Each benchmark suite can be built as a single-api binary or as a an all-api binary.
 - Single-api binaries are named like `ulls_benchmark_ocl` and do not load libraries from not used APIs.
+They are built by default and can be disabled by passing `-DBUILD_SINGLE_API_BINARIES=OFF` to CMake.
 - All-api binaries are named like `ulls_benchamrk` and contain every API supported by the benchmark, which makes them more convenient, but at a risk of introducing some overhead caused by loading unnecessary library.
+They are *not* built by default and can

 By default all benchmarks are compiled in all configurations they support.
 This can be changed with CMake arguments.
 For example, to disable all-api binaries, run:
 ```